-Kadrnoska & Adam (1992): Design recommendations for conduits in Vienna are based on the maximum annual 15 minutes-rainfall intensity with 105 l/s/ha south-west of River Danube and 90 l/s,ha north-east.
+Kadrnoska and Adam (1992): Design recommendations for conduits in Vienna are based on a maximum annual 15-minute rainfall intensity with 105 l/s/ha southwest of the River Danube and 90 l/s/ha northeast.
 These values are developed from the 1901-1955 series (Steinhauser, 1957).
-Other rain durations and return periods are usually obtained by employing the Reinhold (1935 & 1940) coefficients.
-Reinhold's time-coefficients are applicable for return periods up to 20 years.
+Other rain durations and return periods are usually obtained by using the Reinhold (1935 and 1940) coefficients.
+Reinhold's time coefficients are applicable for return periods up to 20 years.
 They are normally used as simplified pipe design tools.

-Lorenz & Skoda (2000): Design rainfall is calculated by OKM (Orographic Convective Model; Lorenz & Skoda, 2000; HAÖ, 2003) using partial series of the ÖKOSTRA project (In the city of Vienna, only the Hohe Warte series is long enough) and a meteorological prediction model for convective storms with orographic influence.
-Lorenz & Skoda corrected the measurement error by a 5% increase of raw data.
-The orographic influence is accounted by incorporating a 1.5 km raster elevation model.
-Durations range from five minutes to 12 hours and return periods from 0.5 to 100 years.
-The authors recommend two formulas for return periods larger than 100 years and a reevaluation of their results when improved convective models and a larger rainfall database are available.
-Electronic data was obtained from HZB via MA 45.
-These model data are available for entire Austria and is presently recommended in Lower Austria for durations up to 3 hours and return periods up to 100 years.
+Lorenz and Skoda (2000): Design rainfall is calculated by the OKM (Orographic Convective Model); Lorenz and Skoda, 2000; HAÖ, 2003) using partial series of the ÖKOSTRA project (for the city of Vienna, only the Hohe Warte series is long enough) and a meteorological prediction model for convective storms with orographic influence.
+Lorenz and Skoda corrected the measurement error by a 5 percent increase in raw data.
+The orographic influence is accounted for by incorporating a 1.5 km raster elevation model.
+Durations range from 5 minutes to 12 hours and return periods from 0.5 to 100 years.
+The authors recommend two formulas for return periods longer than 100 years and a re-evaluation of their results when improved convective models and a larger rainfall database are available.
+Electronic data were obtained from HZB via MA 45.
+These model data are available for the whole of Austria and are presently recommended in Lower Austria for durations of up to 3 hours and return periods of up to 100 years.
 Values for other durations and return periods have been re-evaluated (Salzer, 2002).
 These numbers are also published in the digital Austrian Hydrologic Atlas (HAÖ, 2003).
-Data represent lower limits of maximum convective precipitation inside an area of 6 x 6 km.
+Data represent the lower limits of maximum convective precipitation inside a 6 x 6 km area.

-Lower Austrian Federal government (Lower Austria, 2001): A review of the Lower Austrian rainfall intensities for the one-year 15-minute storm was published in 2000.
+Lower Austrian Government (Lower Austria, 2001): A review of the Lower Austria rainfall intensities for the one-year 15-minute storm was published in 2000.
 It shows values from 110 to 120 l/s/ha around the city and up to 130 l/s/ha in the Vienna River basin (Lower Austria, 2000).

-ÖKLIM (2001): This database comprises extrapolated rain data of several durations of the 1991 to 1999 series of Hohe Warte.
+ÖKLIM (2001): This database comprises extrapolated rain data of several durations of the 1991-1999 series of Hohe Warte.

-The increase of the design values over time based on observations is evident by comparing Steinhauser (1957), Auer (1989) and ÖKLIM (2001).
-Higher values due to a different model approach are obtained by Lorenz & Skoda (2000).
+The increase in the design values over time based on observations is evident when one compares Steinhauser (1957), Auer (1989), and ÖKLIM (2001).
+Higher values due to a different model approach are obtained by Lorenz and Skoda (2002).
 High values of the Lower Austrian series (1980) and Schimpf's data (1970) are explained by the geographical location of Hohe Warte on the boundary of two regions.
 The curves represent the higher precipitation class.
-This underlines the importance of the spatial variability.
+This underlines the importance of spatial variability.

-For establishing the design rainfall amounts for flood investigations in Vienna River basin and protection reservoir adaptation, an extrapolation from the Lower Austrian series (1901-1980) and Schimpf's data was performed by Neukirchen (1995), as indicated in Figure 2.2.
-Both of these analyses were reassessed and it was concluded that the storm depths were underestimated.
-Figure 2.2 comprises the 30 % increased values from the Lower Austrian series 1901 - 1980.
-It also shows the values proposed by Lorenz & Skoda (2000) for the urban Vienna River catchment consisting of a curve for return periods up to 100 years and two equations for larger values.
-Due to the orographic influence, the numbers for the rural Vienna River basin (which are not available) might be even larger, but they are currently reevaluated for annual probabilities smaller than 0.01 and durations of more than three hours.
+To establish the design rainfall amounts for flood investigations in the Vienna River basin and protection reservoir adaptation, an extrapolation from the Lower Austria series (1901-1980) and Schimpf's data was performed by Neukirchen (1995), as indicated in Figure 2.2.
+Both these analyses were reassessed, and it was concluded that the storm depths had been underestimated.
+Figure 2.2 comprises the 30 percent increased values from the 1901-1980 Lower Austria series.
+It also shows the values proposed by Lorenz and Skoda (2000) for the urban Vienna River catchment consisting of a curve for return periods up to 100 years and two equations for larger values.
+Because of the orographic influence, the numbers for the rural Vienna River basin (which are not available) could be even larger, but they are currently re-evaluated for annual probabilities smaller than 0.01 and durations of more than 3 hours.